gburtini/PHP-Simple-Hierarchical-Router/README.md

 Security
 --------

-tl;dr: When in doubt, you should assume all variables you pass in to the router are untained, secure, safe.
+tl;dr: When in doubt, you should assure all variables you pass in to the router are untained, secure, safe.
 Very little validation is performed.

 `Route::types` does no validation.
 Paths are not verified to not be dangerous, empty or root.
 `Route::map` and related functions (magic methods, `Route::mapFile`) will not prevent you from including dangerous files.
 Specifically: